apache/cordova-cli/doc/readme.md

 ### Synopsis

-Manage cordova platforms - allowing you to add, remove, update, list and check for updates.
+Manage cordova platforms - allowing you to add, remove, update and list platforms.
 Running commands to add or remove platforms affects the contents of the project's platforms directory.

 ### Syntax